SitecoreSupport/Sitecore.Support.151246/readme.md

 # Sitecore.Support.151246
-Ampersand (&amp;) in query can cause AzureSearchServiceRESTCallException.
+* Ampersand (&) in query can cause AzureSearchServiceRESTCallException (151246)
+* With language fallback enabled, item gets deleted from the Azure search index (299679)

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.151246/blob/master/LICENSE).